 The international benefits of educating girls are life changing for society; the education of girls lifts people out of poverty, grows economies, and saves lives; a child whose mother can read is 50% more likely to live beyond the age of five, and twice as likely to attend school themselves.

-The GSA is one of the constituent bodies that make up the Independent Schools’ Council (ISC), and its schools are required to undergo a regular cycle of inspections to ensure that these rigorous standards are maintained.
+The GSA is one of the constituent bodies that make up the Independent Schools’ Council (ISC), and its schools undergo a regular cycle of inspections to ensure rigorous educational standards are kept.
 Most GSA schools also belong to the Association of Governing Bodies of Independent Schools, and Heads must be in membership of the Association of School and College Leaders (ASCL) or the National Association of Headteachers (NAHT).
 Early Career Teachers take part in the Induction Programme overseen by ISTIP.

 Tel: 0116 254 1619